eventql/eventql/doc/sql/functions_and_operators.md

 Functions and Operators
 =======================

-Z1 provides a large number of functions and operators for the built-in data types.
+EventQL provides a large number of functions and operators for the built-in data types.
 Users can also define their own functions and operators.

 ---